Enhancing quality and speed in database-free neural network reconstructions of undersampled MRI with SCAMPI: Methods

 \subsubsection{Single coil data}

 Furthermore, single coil (${n_c = 1}$) reconstruction for ${R=2, 3}$ was investigated on a central slice from the FastMRI single coil knee validation dataset \cite{Zbontar.21.11.2018} (\texttt{file1001221}).
-The GT and undersampled images are shown in \figref{fig:GT_and_zerofill}~C.

-A statistical analysis of the reconstruction quality at ${R=2, 3}$ was performed on $200$ randomly selected images from the dataset, which were processed in the same manner as the multicoil data described above.
-Statistical significance of group differences between PICS and SCAMPI at different $R$ was evaluated with a Mann-Whitney U rank test.
+A quantitative analysis of the reconstruction quality at ${R=2, 3}$ was performed on $200$ randomly selected images from the dataset, which were processed in the same manner as the multicoil data described above.